programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 The initial results displayed in Gephi also are difficult to interpret.
 However, we can easily manipulate the graph to show off interesting features.

-{% include figure.html filename="gephi_load_largest.png" caption="Initial graph before transformation" %}
+{% include figure.html filename="gephi_load_largest.png" caption="Initial graph displayed in Gephi before any transformations." %}

 First, we can change the size of each node to be relative to the degree of the node.
 Next, we use the __modularity__ clustering algorithm to determine which firms are more connected to one another.